 Everyone is looking for the path to health, wellness, and longevity that is tailored for them: What should I eat, what exercises should I do, and what lifestyle choices should I make that are right for me?
-Too often, though, the healthcare uses a one-size-fits-all approach that doesn’t take into account a person’s unique makeup.
+Too often, though, our healthcare uses a one-size-fits-all approach that doesn’t consider a person’s unique blueprint.

 Based on Client A’s history, lifestyle, and genetic test, we might recommend the following:

 - We found that their genes impact detoxification, so we could recommend foods like raw broccoli, cauliflower, and cabbage to help with detoxification.

 - If we know that Client A works in a workplace where they’re exposed to toxins, we can recommend lifestyle changes that will help ease their toxic burden, knowing that their body already has a hard time with detoxification.

 - We could also recommend supplements like sulforaphane that can help with detoxification and anti-oxidation.